sancovp/the_sanctuary_system/README.md

 ## Introduction to SANCREVTWILITELANGMAP
 - A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
 The way to accomplish this is through a shared language, SANCREVTWILITELANG.

 - It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
 The basic algorithm for emergent knowledge using T.H.E.
-S.A..N.C.T.U.A.R.Y.
+S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is as follows:

 **```"->" = "transformation step", "=>" = "total transformation complete"; Where: ${{X}}is_a[MAP], f(x)[SANCREVTWILITELANG.MASK] -> [SANCREVTWILITELANGMAP.MASK] => ${{SANCREVTWILITELANG for MAP -> SANCREVTWILITELANGMAP}}```**